aws/sagemaker-python-sdk/doc/frameworks/tensorflow/using_tf.rst

     ]
   }

-You can also use python arrays or numpy arrays as input and let the `csv_serializer` object convert them to CSV, but the client-size CSV conversion is more sophisticated than the CSV parsing on the Endpoint, so if you encounter conversion problems, try using one of the JSON options instead.
+You can also use python arrays or numpy arrays as input and let the `CSVSerializer` object convert them to CSV, but the client-size CSV conversion is more sophisticated than the CSV parsing on the Endpoint, so if you encounter conversion problems, try using one of the JSON options instead.